 Mark J. Rozell is the author of nine books and editor of twenty books on various topics in U.S. government and politics including the presidency, religion and politics, media and politics, and interest groups in elections.
 His latest books are:

 The New Politics of the Old South: An Introduction to Southern Politics (revised and updated fifth edition).
-Lanham, MD: Rowman & Littlefield, 2014 (with Charles S. Bullock III).
+Lanham, MD: Rowman & Littlefield, 2014 (co-edited with Charles S. Bullock III).

 The President’s Czars: Undermining Congress and the Constitution.
 University Press of Kansas, 2012 (with Mitchel A. Sollenberger).